IN/0028 - OBJECT ORIENTED PROGRAMMING LANGUAGES

 Ability to learn autonomously: the student will be able to quickly learning different object-oriented languages.

-The knowledge of at least one procedural-imperative programming language, such as C, Pascal, or others.
+To address the course contents, it is required the knowledge of at least one procedural-imperative programming language, such as C, Pascal, or others.

 1. Introduction of the object-oriented programming paradigm:

 Definition of object, class, attribute, method.
 Base concepts: encapsulation, composition, inheritance.

 Techniques for schematizing objects: class diagrams drawn accordingly to the Unified Modelling Language (UML).

 Introduction to the language, data types, boolean operators, conditional structures, cycles, functions, data structures.